Learn How to Play the Guitar - for Beginners

 Tips:

-Sight-reading (performing of a piece of song in by reading it off of a page of music sheet) is a less natural process for guitarists than for keyboard players.
-The stave can tell us which notes to play but not where to play them.
-The Tablature or Tab system is designed for string players and is an effective tool that helps guitar players to easily learn how to play chords, melodies, and songs by visualising strings, fret positions and also passing information about how to use our fingers.
+Sight-reading, the process of performing a piece by reading it from sheet music, is less natural for guitarists compared to keyboard players.
+While the stave tells us which notes to play, it doesn’t indicate where to play them.
+The Tablature or Tab system is designed for string players and is an effective tool that helps guitar players to easily learn how to play chords, melodies, and songs by visualising strings, fret positions and also providing guidance on finger placement.

 Guitar Tablature